getpopper/library/CONTRIBUTING.md

       * `Secrets`.
 If there are secrets that the image expects, as well as the format of these, it should be specified in this section.

-  * A `.ci/` folder containing a Popper workflow named `wf.yml`.
-This workflow is executed on every commit by the CI service in order to build the image and pushing it to the [`popperized` organization on Dockerhub][dh].

 In addition to the above, the pull request needs to also modify the [`.travis.yml`](.travis.yml) file so that a new entry to the `env` list is added (or modified if the version of an existing image is